 3. Supervised conduct probation,

-4. Conduct suspension,
+4. Conduct suspension, or

-5. Expulsion, or
+5. Conduct expulsion.

-6. Recommendation to the provost to withhold or rescind a degree.

-Written decisions are generally rendered within 10 business days from the date of the hearing.
-In cases of code violations serious enough to warrant suspension or expulsion, the hearing officer will make a recommendation to the Vice Provost.
-When approval of the recommended sanction is received, the hearing officer will issue the written decision.
-Sanctions of suspension and expulsion are noted on students’ academic transcript.
+The hearing officer will issue the written decision within 10 business days from the date of hearing.
+Sanctions of suspension are noted in the student’s transcript throughout the duration of the suspension period, while sanctions of expulsion remain permanently.

-When certain mitigating circumstances exist, such as an extended period of time between the incident and reenrollment, a finding of responsibility may result in no sanctions required.
+When certain mitigating circumstances exist, such as an extended period of time between the incident and reenrollment, a finding of responsibility may result in no sanctions imposed.

 With each sanction, terms and conditions and/or restorative actions may be assigned.
-In addition, notification may be given to other university officials as necessary.
+In addition, notification may be given to other University officials as necessary.
 Terms and conditions include, but are not limited to:

 1. Alcohol or other drug programming, evaluation and /or testing,